Tushardeepak/LSEG/README.md

 How to run in local:

-1. Clone the respository in local.
+1. Clone the respository in local by running this in local terminal "git clone https://github.com/Tushardeepak/LSEG.git"
-2. Head over to project and run "npm install"
+2. Head over to cloned project floder and run "npm install"
 3. After it finished run "npm start"
 4. In browser the app start